Skip to content

 If you stay in the United States, forming an LLC is a better option.
 Check this detailed guide on how to form an LLC for free.

-In initiating a paper shredding business you will need to have one office set up and equipment like a shredding machine, paper baler, pallets, and paper bins.
+In initiating a paper shredding business you will need to purchase equipment like a shredding machine, shredder oil, paper baler, pallets, and recycled paper bags.
 If planning a mobile shredding setup, you need to buy or hire a vehicle fitted with an industrial paper shredder and a generator as a power supply.
-Additionally, make arrangements for a spare room or space for storage. home.
+Additionally, make arrangements for a spare room or space for storage.

 Different types of industrial shredding machines are available.
 Choose the machine according to your required output.
 Check the warranty period and the client’s testimonials before purchase.
 Get practical training from the machine supplier.